pomazanbohdan/wg-tunel/README.md

 docker-composer up -d
 ```

+If you use Traefik:
+- comment ports
-If you use Traefik comment Ports and uncommen label and network
+- uncomment label and network
+- change domain and traefik network for you setting